Smallridge

-Smallridge is a large hamlet in All Saints parish in the East Devon district of Devon, England.
+Smallridge is a villagein All Saints parish in the East Devon district of Devon, England.
 The hamlet is situated about 1 mile north of the town of Axminster.
 It is close to the A358 road, and is within the Blackdown Hills Area of Outstanding Natural Beauty.

 It used to have a village pub, however this is now a 'country hotel' restaurant, The Ridgeway Inn.